Augustus1417/Augustus1417/README.md

 # Hi there! 👋

 I'm a developer who enjoys working with Python, C#, and web technologies.
-I build with React, explore mobile development with React Native
+I build with React but I also explore mobile development with React Native.

 🖥️ **Tech Stack:**
 - **Languages:** Python, C#, Kotlin